-Does the peaceful culture and rich history of Bhutan entice you to consider traveling Bhutan?
+Does the peaceful culture and rich history of Bhutan entice you to consider touring Bhutan?
 A country where the sacred is a part of everyday existence, Bhutan has managed the transition to democracy in a remarkably peaceful manner.
 Here, flowers adorn the hillsides and the primary colors of Buddhism symbolize not just religious beliefs, but the respect the Bhutanese have for their beautiful land and quality of life.

 Immerse yourself in this delightful environment with a choice of luxury Bhutan travel packages that allow you to experience different aspects of Bhutanese culture.
-Take a longer journey across Bhutan to experience the diversity of their culture, or attend local Bhutan festivals during your time in Bhutan.
+Take a longer journey by touring Bhutan to experience the diversity of their culture, or attend local Bhutan festivals during your time in Bhutan.
 Learn about the Buddhist traditions in the country, or get a taste of Bhutan through food-focused Bhutan tours.
 If you’re feeling adventurous, choose a trekking trip to immerse yourself in the nature of this country.

-Custom Travel to Bhutan
+Custom Bhutan Touring

 Do none of our trips get at the travel experience you’re seeking?
 Build a custom Bhutan travel package for the experience of a lifetime.

 Travel with the best!
 Our expert Toni Neubauer named 2019 Condé Nast Traveler Bhutan specialist.